Uniper sells some German, Nordic power ahead at above-market prices

 It has also sold 70% of Nordic nuclear and hydropower for 2021 and 15% of 2022 output at averages of 28 euros and 23 euros respectively.

-The German wholesale price for round-the-clock power from all generation sources, that serves as a European benchmark, closed at 35.9 euros for 2021 on Wednesday, and at 39.9 euros for 2022, Refinitiv Eikon data showed.
+The German wholesale price for round-the-clock power from all generation sources, that serves as a European benchmark, closed at 35.9 euros for 2021 TRDEBYZ1 on Wednesday, and at 39.9 euros for 2022 TRDEBYZ2, Refinitiv Eikon data showed.

-Uniper, which is majority owned by Finland’s Fortum , achieved an average price of 46 euros for German 2020 output and 28 euros for Nordic output in these product categories.
+Uniper, which is majority owned by Finland’s Fortum (FORTUM.HE), achieved an average price of 46 euros for German 2020 output and 28 euros for Nordic output in these product categories.

 It also operates fleets of coal and gas-fired and some renewable power, forward sales of which were not detailed.